Tune into the latest podcast from HealthCert Education, as Paul Elmslie speaks to Dr Terry Harvey...

 *These topics are covered during the face-to-face sessions in the optional skills workshop.

-Unit one focusses on chemical peels.
+The first unit of this module focuses on chemical peels.
 Different peel options are described to determine the most appropriate treatment plan.
 Indications and contra-indications are described.
-The benefits of chemical peels are listed and an introduction of combination and progressive peels is provided.
+The benefits of chemical peels are listed and an introduction to combination and progressive peels is provided.
+The patient consultation includes skin assessment and the steps to perform a peel.
+Recognising and managing adverse effects finalises this unit.

 This module explores advanced dermal filler applications commencing with when to use a needle versus cannula and covers the periorbital, brows, midface including pre-auricular and lower face areas.
 It describes different techniques that can be used for both men and women and how to manage complications.